In the last several years, plant-based and vegan diets have become mainstream. They have even been featured in popular documentaries.

 To ensure you’re consuming healthy amounts of fiber, protein, and other food groups, you may consider using a diet-tracking app for the first few weeks of your new diet to better understand your nutrition.

-The Academy of Nutrition and Dietetics (AND) has shown support for the positive health benefits that can come from vegetarian diets, emphasizing that well-planned vegetarian diets can be beneficial for individuals with diabetes.
+The Academy of Nutrition and Dietetics (AND) has shown support for the benefits that can come from vegetarian diets, emphasizing that well-planned vegetarian diets can be beneficial for individuals with diabetes.

 So, our Content Writer Natalie Krafft decided to conduct some experiments on vegan protein sources while wearing a CGM to see how a plant-based diet impacted her blood sugar response.